MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 1. In the **Ingest new data** window, the **Destination** tab is selected.

-1. If the **Cluster** and **Database** fields aren't automatically filled, select an existing cluster and database name from the drop-down menu.
+1. The **Cluster** and **Database** fields are auto-populated.
+You can change by select an existing cluster and database name from the drop-down menu.

     [!INCLUDE [one-click-cluster](includes/one-click-cluster.md)]